SyedWasiHaider/XamLights/README.md

 ## Credit
-Thanks to the folks at Q42 for their awesome C# Hue SDK and Steveyo!
+Thanks to the folks at Q42 for their awesome C# Hue SDK, Steveyo and James Montemagno for his awesome Xamarin Plugins!